vakilics/Django-Web-App-Form/README.md

 ...
 ```
-## view the Form in browser when browsing the url by editing migrations -> views.py:
+## View the Form in browser when browsing the url by editing migrations -> views.py:
 * create "templates" directory in migrations folder and place html file to be used for view
 * create views.py which contains index function to call/request index.html
 * now, create file named urls.py containing urlpatterns path to be used and call our index.html in view
 * include this path also in mysite -> urls.py
 * NOW: refresh the browser to see the applied index.html on page!

+## Now, we get the values of Form entered in browser.
+We edit  views.py for "post request"